RichardRosenblat/anima-engine-docs/foundations.md

 ## ✅ Exit Criteria (Do NOT Advance Without These)

-**You can explain DAUGHTER in 2 minutes without mentioning personality**
+**You can explain ANIMA in 2 minutes without mentioning personality**

-DAUGHTER is a private AI engine designed to host long-lived, evolving AI identities safely.
+ANIMA is a private AI engine designed to host long-lived, evolving AI identities safely.

-At its core, DAUGHTER separates thinking, identity, and action.
+At its core, ANIMA separates thinking, identity, and action.

 The core is the only part that reasons.
 It takes structured input, consults memory, applies identity constraints from a Seed file, checks permissions, and produces intent—never direct actions.

 A Seed is a static identity definition: personality parameters, behavioral boundaries, risk tolerance, and which capabilities are allowed.
 It doesn’t contain memories or code.
-Each DAUGHTER instance grows independently after initialization.
+Each ANIMA instance grows independently after initialization.

 Memory is instance-local and fallible.
 It stores past interactions, task states, and observations, and informs decisions without overriding policy.